all-natural insect killer spray

 tick-powder-solution

-If inhaled, these powders can cause irritation to your mouth or lungs, or the mouth and lungs of your pet.
-Therefore, use small amounts, rub slowly into your pet’s skin, and do your best to keep the powder away from everyone’s face, mouth and eyes when applying.
+If inhaled, these powders can irritate the mouth or lungs—yours or your pet’s.
+Therefore, use small amounts, rub slowly into your pet’s skin and avoid contact with everyone’s face, mouth and eyes during application.

-Labels may warn not to get these substances on your skin, to keep them away from your children, and to wash your hands after applying them.
-Knowing this, it has to make you wonder how safe it is to put on your pet, as the chemicals will be absorbed into their skin.
+Labels may warn not to get these substances on your skin, to keep them away from your children and to wash your hands after applying them.
+Given these warnings, it's worth questioning how safe these powders are for pets, especially as their skin can absorb the same chemicals.

 For your cat, ensure that you never use a product containing permethrin or pyrethrin.
 Pyrethrin is a naturally occurring compound found in dried chrysanthemum flowers.
 Permethrin is the synthetic and more potent form of pyrethrin, part of the pyrethroid chemical family.
-Both of these ingredients are highly toxic to cats, as cats are unable to break down these compounds, as they lack the liver enzyme to do so.
-Instead, the chemical builds up in their bodies, causing serious illness and fatality.
+Cats are highly sensitive to both ingredients, as they lack the liver enzyme required to metabolize them.
+This makes even small exposures potentially dangerous.

 What is a safe remedy for pet pests?

-This is an excellent question and should be asked by all pet owners, regardless if you have a litter of kittens, a brood of chicks, a herd of sheep, or a pack of dogs.
-Well, you probably don’t have a pack of dogs in your home, but if you’re a serious dog lover, you may have a few.
+This is an excellent question—one that all pet owners should be asking, whether you have a litter of kittens, a brood of chicks, a herd of sheep or a pack of beloved dogs.
+(Okay, maybe not a pack of dogs in the house—but if you're a serious dog lover, it's possible.)

 Final word on pest control products that are safe for pets